 Help transcribe the correspondence of the Anglo-Irish Regency novelist Maria Edgeworth (1768-1849)

-The Anglo-Irish author Maria Edgeworth (1768-1849) was the most commercially successful novelist of her age and a favorite author of Jane Austen’s.
+The Anglo-Irish author Maria Edgeworth (1768-1849) was the most commercially successful novelist whose work was enjoyed by Jane Austen.

-Maria was an extremely popular author who was compared with her contemporary writers Jane Austen and Sir Walter Scott.
-She initially earned more than them, and like Jane, used her income to help support her family .
+Maria was an extremely popular author who was compared with contemporary writers Jane Austen and Sir Walter Scott.
+She initially earned more money, and like Jane, used her income to help support her family .

 As one of the first realist writers in children’s literature, Maria was a significant figure in the evolution of the novel in Europe.
 She held views on estate management, politics and education, and corresponded with some of the leading literary and economic writers, including Sir Walter Scott.